Mary H. Donlon

 Mary Honor Donlon, later Mary Donlon Alger, (August 25, 1893 – March 5, 1977) was a judge of the United States Customs Court.

 Education and career

 Donlon was born on August 25, 1893, in Utica, New York, the daughter of Joseph M. Donlon and Mary (Coughlin) Donlon.
 She graduated from Cornell Law School, receiving a Bachelor of Laws in 1920.
 While a law student, she was the first female editor-in-chief of the Cornell Law Quarterly, and the first female editor-in-chief of any US law review.
 She served on Cornell's Board of Trustees from 1937 to 1966 when she became a Trustee Emeritus and Presidential Councillor.
-She worked in private practice in New York City from 1921 to 1944.
+She worked in private practice in New York City from 1921 to 1944, being named a partner at Burke & Burke in 1928.
 She was Chairman of the New York State Industrial Board from 1945 to 1946.
 She was Chairman of the New York State Workers Compensation Board from 1945 to 1954.
 In 1947, she served on the Federal Social Security Advisory Council.